 ME 433 Failures in Materials (3) Analysis of component failures due to imperfections, fatigue, brittle fracture, wear, corrosion, bending, impact, and overload.
 Fracture mechanics.
 Case studies.
 Pre: 331 or consent.
 DP

 ME 434 Materials Selection for Design (3) Methodology for the selection of materials for mechanical applications to prevent mechanical failure and environmental degradation.
 Design considerations associated with the use of metals, ceramics, polymers, and composites.
 Pre: 341 and 371 (or CEE 370).
 DP

 ME 435 Experimental Methods in Materials Research (3) (1 Lec, 2 2-hr Lab) Common experimental techniques in materials testing and research: x-ray diffraction, optical and electron microscopy, thermal and mechanical properties, electrochemical methods—theory and hands-on experience.
 Pre: 341 and consent.

 ME 446 Advanced Materials Manufacturing (3) (2 Lec, 1 2-hr Lab) Introduction to anisotropic materials, advanced manufacturing techniques for composite and intelligent materials, joining of composites, thin film processing and stereolithography, computer aided manufacturing and rapid prototyping, manufacturing process optimization, open-ended manufacturing projects.
+A-F only.
 Pre: 341, 342, and senior standing; or consent.
 DP

 ME 447 Introduction to Nanotechnology (3) (3 Lec) Tools and techniques of micro- and nano-technology in design, modeling, simulations, analysis, fabrication, testing and characterization; nano-materials, nano-structures, nano-composites, nano-coating, nano-optics, nano-electronics and nano-biotechnology.
 A-F only.
 Pre: senior standing or consent.
 DP